apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russians stage a rare protest after a dam bursts and homes flood near the Kazakh border**
+**Total solar eclipse in Dallas, Texas: Pictures, video and updates**

-You can read more about it [here](https://www.yahoo.com/news/russians-stage-rare-protest-dam-160006379.html).
+You can read more about it [here](https://www.wfaa.com/article/news/world/solar-eclipse/total-solar-eclipse-dallas-fort-worth-north-texas/287-a679cbe7-b8ff-470e-9bba-801551e498d6).

 ## Requirements
 - Python 3.8